Luxo Jr. (character): Luxo Jr.

 Lasseter followed advice from Servais and conceived the plot for a short film starring Luxo Jr. as the protagonist.
 The short film would have two characters, Luxo Jr. and a bigger lamp named Luxo Sr. Luxo Jr. plays with a small ball, but jumping on the ball causes it to deflate.
 Saddened by the loss of the toy, Luxo Jr. hops off-screen.
 Luxo Jr. finds a beach ball and reappears chasing after it, while the parent lamp shakes its head.

 Luxo Jr. demonstrated advances in the technology of self-shadowing.
 Lasseter said that "The animation of a lamp whose head is a light-source, moving around and self-shadowing the world around him, was a perfect matching of technology and subject matter."
 Luxo Jr. made its debut at the 1986 SIGGRAPH show in Dallas, Texas.
 The film received critical acclaim for its photorealistic style and emotional impact.

 Sesame Street shorts

-Luxo Jr. can also be seen in four educational short films, which were created by Pixar especially for Sesame Street in 1991: Light & Heavy, Surprise, Up and Down and Front and Back.
+Luxo Jr. can also be seen in four educational short films, which were created by Pixar especially for PBS's Sesame Street (removed in repeats in 2004 due to copyright issues with Disney) in 1991: Light & Heavy, Surprise, Up and Down and Front and Back.